Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 ## Gene enrichment analysis
 Gene enrichment analysis further revealed 119 GO molecular functions.
 The top 10 functions and the corresponding genes are in Fig 3.

+##
+After filtering the 1430 TFs for expressed genes, MCODE was used to evaluate the most closely linked TFs.
+This clustering-based method to separate the dense regions, uses vertex weighting by local neighbourhood density and outward traversal from a locally dense seed protein.